 When you’re standing still, you’re moving into the future at top speed.

 When you start to move in any other direction, say to drive north at 25 mph, you’ve taken a tiny bit of your speed through time and put it into travelling north instead.
 The very, very strange result is that you’ll experience going through time slightly slower than everyone at home sitting in their couch.

 This is called ‘time dilation,’ but it only starts to become noticeable when you reach speeds like what you would on Juno II.
 If you travel in it for three years, you’ll find that for everyone else three years plus one second had passed.

 It’s not much, but when you think about time like this then all of us are time travellers.

-This is also why nothing can go any faster than the speed of light.
-There’s no speed left!
+Nothing can go any faster than the speed of light, because there is no speed left to reallocate.

-If we ever work out how to travel across space faster than light can, it has to come from manipulating space rather than adding more speed.
+If we ever work out how to get to a destination faster than light can and without the unpleasant time diliation side effects, it has to come from manipulating space rather than adding more speed.

-We may be able to warp space, which would mean using massive amounts of energy to contract the space in front of a spaceship and expand space behind it.
-This causes a wave that the spaceship can surf, effectively letting us travel at 10 times the speed of light.
+We might be able to warp space by using massive amounts of energy to contract the space in front of a spaceship and expand the space behind it.

 It’s like Keanu’s bus bundling up the road in front of it into a bunched up pile and driving over it at the 50 mph speed limit.
 This will let it travel across far more road, but without setting the bomb off.
 It might just work.